 To be considered for nomination as a Goldwater Scholar, a student must:

-All students must be nominated by their college or university designated Goldwater Faculty Representative to advance in the competition.
+All students must be nominated by their institution-designated Goldwater Faculty Representative to advance in the competition.
 The Foundation will not solicit or accept applications directly from students, but will advise students as to the appropriate procedures for their application to be nominated by their school's designated Goldwater Faculty Representative.

 The Foundation invites eligible accredited U.S. institutions (or branches of those institutions) to nominate students for the 2016–2017 competition.
 Two-year institutions may nominate up to two current sophomores.
 Four-year institutions may nominate up to four current sophomores or juniors.

 If an institution chooses to nominate more than one student, these students may reside in the same state or district or they may be from different states or districts.